-The real estate industry is going strong and for those looking to start a new career, it may seem like the perfect time to become a real estate agent.
+The real estate industry is going strong and for those looking to start a new career, it may seem like the perfect time to become a real estate agent leader how to become a luxury real estate agent.
 However, what many don’t realize is that real estate is not as easy as it seems.
 With many competitors in the market and limited home supply in the Valley, it can be difficult to make a name for yourself.
 Here’s what you need to know before deciding to become a real estate agent.

 Education is so important

 To become a real estate agent in Arizona, you must complete 90 hours of pre-licensing education from an Arizona Department of Real Estate approved Arizona real estate school.
 Following the education, you then must pass a License Examination to receive your license.
 While that may seem simple enough, your education shouldn’t end there.
 As a new agent, it’s important to take the time and effort to continue learning beyond the required education.
 One way to further your learning is to join a brokerage that offers extensive training and resources for their agents.
 Take the time to do your research on what each brokerage offers for agents before making your decision.

 You’re your own boss, but you must be a hard worker

 One of the perks of becoming an agent is that you’re essentially your own boss.
 Unlike a traditional 9-to-5 job, you’ll set your own schedule that works for you and your clients.
 However, this doesn’t mean that you’ll be working less, if you want to be successful in this industry, you’ll often be working more.
 A great agent goes above and beyond for their clients and will work to accommodate them and their needs.
 This can mean working late, showings on the weekends and more.
 As an agent, you dictate your own success by how hard you work, so you need to be prepared to hustle.